Nation and Nationalism

 1975.
 Japan demonstrates that 'capital is made at home'; its growth was an example of nationalism and state intervention.
 (Survey: Revista de Administração de Empresas)

 1968.
 Economic, social and political development between 1930 and 1960s'.
 New historical facts turn inviable Vargas' national-developmentalist political pact.
-(Book: This first edition is available in this site)
+Sold out.
+(Book: This first edition is available in PDF format)

 1968.
 ISEB's political model based on the aliance of the national bourgeoisie with the workers and the bureaucrats was correct.
 Yet, historical new facts led to the collapse of the populist and national-developmentalist pact and to the political crisis of 1961-64.
 (Chapter 4 of Development and Crisis in Brazil).